f4fez/prm80/doc/Designs/PRM8070_Display.md

 <img src="DisplaySegments.jpg" width="800" >

-The Firmware of the transeiver contains 5 tables, one table for each number digit.
+The Firmware of the transeiver contains 5 look up tables, one table for each number digit.